kata-containers/kata-containers/README.md

 ### Hardware requirements

-The runtime has a built-in command to determine if your host system is capable of running a Kata Container:
+The runtime has a built-in command to determine if your host system is capable of running and creating a Kata Container:

 ```bash
 $ kata-runtime kata-check